Sebastian-Beltran-rincon-22/backend_foro/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact the development team at [email or link to communication platform].
+If you have any questions or suggestions, feel free to contact the development team at